gpapadis/ContinuousFilteringBenchmark/README.md

         1) A weighting scheme, the scoring function
         2) A pruning algorithm, which cleans the candidate pairs

+In our experiments, we thoroughly fine-tune the configuration parameters of these five workflows.
+We also consider two baseline workflows:
+1) Parameter-free Blocking Workflow, which combines the three parameter-free methods, i.e., Standard Blocking, Block Purging and Comparison Propagation.
+2) Default Q-Grams Blocking Workflow, which combines Q-Grams Blocking with Block Filtering and Meta-blocking, using the configuration parameters determined in [a past experimental analysis](http://www.vldb.org/pvldb/vol9/p684-papadakis.pdf).

 ## String similarity joins

 ## Nearest neighbor methods